AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-22-async-io-by-example.md

-Now that we have seen how this affects the way you (are now supposed to) write your source code, lets talk about why people want us to do this weirdness instead of just staying old-school synchronous.
+Now that we have seen how this affects the way you (are now supposed to) write your source code, let's talk about why people want us to do this weirdness instead of just staying old-school synchronous.

-Lets go back to our sequential function:
+Let's go back to our sequential function:

 ```swift
 func handle(request: HTTPRequest, response: HTTPResponse) {